 Hemp-extracted CBD has occupied a legal gray area ever since 2018.
-Last year the federal changes formally legalized the plant for sale, use, and distribution on the national level.
+The changes enacted in 2018 with the passage of the Farm Bill formally legalized the plant for sale, use, and distribution on the national level.
 So, is CBD legal in New York now?

 Directly after the 2018 Farm Bill Act, New York state officials claimed that CBD was legal.
 They told agriculturalists and vendors that it was legal to produce and sell food, treats, and oils with CBD.
 In late November, many overjoyed at this announcement.
 Finally, the general consumer could put their health into their own hands.